-Based on these estimates, eir reports a total benefit due to enhanced brand recognition of €1.30m.
+Based on these estimates, eir reports a total benefit due to enhanced brand recognition of €1.14m.

-eir's high-level principles for estimating the enhanced brand benefit are consistent with the principles followed in the WIK 2009/10 Intangible Benefits Report, however, the specific model used is different and the application of the principles has been modified to take account of Oxera's previous recommendations.
+eir's high-level principles for estimating the enhanced brand benefit are consistent with the principles followed in the WIK 2009/10 Intangible Benefits Report.
+However, the specific model used is different and the application of the principles has been modified to take account of Oxera's previous recommendations.
+We also note that the methodology for calculating enhanced brand recognition benefits and the intangible benefits model eir used for 2011/12 are the same as those used in its final 2010/11 USO funding application.

 Changes were made by Frontier to the calculation of enhanced brand recognition due to queries raised by Oxera, as detailed in the Frontier Responses.
-This resulted in the estimates set out in the Frontier Intangible Benefits Report increasing from €1.19m to €1.30m.
+This resulted in the estimates set out in the Frontier Intangible Benefits Report decreasing from €1.68m to €1.14m.
 For example, eir changed the specification of the demand function and corrected spreadsheet errors.
 TERA also recommended some changes to the source models (e.g. Area and Customer Models).
 As these models feed into the calculation of intangible benefits, this also contributed to the change in the estimate.